electric-sql/electric/website/docs/guides/shapes.md

 > 1. where clauses can't use non-deterministic SQL functions like `count()` or `now()`
 >
 > If you need to use a data type or where clause feature that isn't yet supported, please feel free to [raise a Feature Request](https://github.com/electric-sql/electric/discussions/categories/feature-requests) on GitHub.

+### `columns`

+Optional list of columns to include in the rows from the table, e.g.:

+- `columns=id,title,status` - Only include the id, title, and status columns.
+- `columns=id,"Status-Check"` - Only include id and Status-Check columns, quoting the identifiers where necessary.

+They should always include the primary key columns, and should be formed as a comma separated list of column names exactly as they are in the database schema.
+When not specified all columns are synced.

+If the identifier was defined as case sensitive and/or with special characters, then you must quote it in the `columns` parameter as well.

 ## Subscribing to shapes